When the summer heat hits, there are certain foods you can eat that are both seasonal and made by nature to help cool you down.

 Plus, cucumbers are high in potassium, which your body needs to replenish when you perspire and lose electrolytes.

-Learn more: Why You Should Try 3 Days On Watermelon Juice
+You can learn more about this in our blog Why You Should Try 3 Days On Watermelon Juice

 3. Coriander (Cilantro)

-4. Dark Leafy Greens
+4. Leafy Greens

 Bananas are very effective at clearing toxins from the system, which can remove internal “heat” while also restoring balance and relieving discomfort.